maartenpaauw/model-states-for-filament-docs/README.md

 #### Optional Label, Color and Icon

-By default, the name of the state class is used as a label (example `FailedState` will have the label `Failed`), it has no color and no icon.
-If you want a different label, color or an icon; you have to implement the `HasLabel`, `HasColor` or `HasIcon` interface.
+By default, the name of the state class is used as a label (for example, `FailedState` will have the label `Failed`), without any assigned color or icon.
+If you desire a different label, color, or icon, you must implement the `HasLabel`, `HasColor`, or `HasIcon` interface.

-Here is an example `Failed` state with `HasLabel`, `HasColor` and `HasIcon` implemented.
+Here is an example of the `Failed` state with `HasLabel`, `HasColor`, and `HasIcon` implemented.

 ```php
 <?php